Complex Regional Pain Syndrome (CRPS/RSD)

 We understand RSD and complex regional pain syndrome, how to properly document the symptoms and the different issues that can be part of a case including: ongoing medical treatment, psychological issues including depression which is caused by constant pain and the difficulty in working while you are either in excruciating pain or on powerful pain medications.

 When to Hire an RSD Lawyer

-If you are unable to work because of RSD/CRPS our attorneys can also help you apply for social security benefits.
+If you are unable to work because of RSD/CRPS our Social Security Disability lawyers can also help you apply for Social Security Disability benefits.
 Our RSD lawyers will assist you in getting the medical records and supporting documentation you need to provide the evidence of your RSD/CRPS disability.
 If you have been denied workers’ compensation benefits, our Workers’ Compensation attorneys in MN can file a claim on your case.

 We offer a free case review.
 Our Minnesota attorneys understand how frustrating it is to suffer from the excruciating pain of RSD/CRPS and be denied workers’ compensation benefits when you are prevented from working.
 There are never any fees unless we win your case.
 We have a proven track record working with clients suffering from RSD/CRPS.
 Please call Fields Law at your earliest convenience to find out how we can help with your case.